mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-v.md

 When fires consumed forests, the melted material trickled into the earth and formed gold, silver, lead and copper.

 Copper melted better, so it was more useful to humans initially than fragile gold.
-Those roles have reversed (in Lucretius' time).
+Those roles have reversed (in Lucretius's time).
 Iron is the new (useful) copper, but copper came first because it is more plentiful.

 Lucretius now goes into specifics about what weapons of war and war practices were developed in what order but all that is really important from this section is the advice to not go to war with lions.